 Since inception, we have incurred significant operating losses.
+As of June 30, 2017, we had an accumulated deficit of \$208.6 million.
 We have generated limited revenue to date.
-In the first quarter of 2014, we began recognizing revenue from sales of ReSure Sealant.
+In 2014, we began recognizing revenue from sales of ReSure Sealant.
 All of our sustained drug delivery products are in various phases of clinical and preclinical development.
 We do not expect sales of ReSure Sealant to generate revenue that is sufficient for us to achieve profitability.
 Instead, our ability to generate product revenue sufficient to achieve profitability will depend heavily on our obtaining marketing approval for and commercializing products with greater market potential, including one or both of DEXTENZA and OTX-TP.

-Through March 31, 2016, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
-In July 2014, we closed our IPO, and in August 2014 the underwriters in our IPO exercised their over-allotment option in full.
-We received total net proceeds of approximately \$66.4 million from the issuance and sale of 5,750,000 shares of common stock, including in connection with the exercise by the underwriters of their over-allotment option, after deducting underwriting discounts and offering costs.
-In June 2015, we completed a follow-on offering of our common stock at a public offering price of \$22.00 per share.
-The offering consisted of 4,600,000 shares of common stock, of which 3,200,000 shares were issued and sold by us and 1,400,000 shares were sold by certain stockholders, including those shares sold in connection with the exercise by the underwriters of their option to purchase additional shares.
-We received net proceeds from the follow-on offering of approximately \$65.6 million after deducting underwriting discounts and commissions, and offering expenses.
+Through June 30, 2017, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
+In November 2016, we entered into the 2016 ATM Agreement with Cantor, under which we may offer and sell our common stock having aggregate proceeds of up to \$40.0 million from time to time.
+Through June 30, 2017, we have sold 534,216 shares of common stock under the 2016 ATM Agreement, resulting in net proceeds of approximately \$4.4 million after underwriting discounts, commission and other offering expenses.
+In January 2017, we completed a follow-on offering of our common stock at a public offering price of \$7.00 per share.
+The offering consisted of 3,571,429 shares of common stock sold by us.
+We received net proceeds from the follow-on offering of approximately \$23.3 million after deducting underwriting discounts and expenses.